Jose01000111/Splunk-SOC-Lab-with-Persistent-Windows-Firewall-Logs/README.md

-# Phase 9 — Splunk SOC Lab with Windows Firewall Logs
+# 🚀Phase 9 — Splunk SOC Lab with Windows Firewall Logs
 In this lab, I set up Splunk in Docker on Windows 11, ingested Windows sample logs and firewall logs, and practiced SPL searches along with auto and manual field extraction. 🚀
 ---